ahatstat/fermat_test/README.md

 # fermat_test
 Header only c++ bignum library tuned for fermat primality testing.
-Easy to use, no dependencies, no boost, portable, no assembly.
+Easy to use, fast, no dependencies, portable, no assembly.

 ## Usage
 Copy the fermat folder and its contents to your project.
-`#include fermat/ump.hpp`
 ```
+#include fermat/ump.hpp
+...

 int count = 0;
 const int bits = 1024;
 ump::Ump<bits> n;